How Parents Accidentally (and Lovingly) Reinforce Anxiety

 Anxiety is Very Persuasive

 Anxiety is really good at convincing children and adults that immediate relief is urgent.
 When a child is feeling anxious, their nervous system is on high alert.
 As a parent, of course your nervous system responds, too.
-You want to stop the distress for our child and for yourselves.
+You want to stop the distress for your child and for yourselves.

 Why This Is So Hard to Change